twolfson/twolfson.com-scripts/README.md

 [Ruby]: https://www.ruby-lang.org/en/

-### Validating production
+### Verifying server integrity
-To run our test suite against a production machine, we can use the `bin/test-remote.sh` script.
+To run Serverspec against a server, we can use the `bin/test-remote.sh` script.

 ```bash
 # Before running our tests, please add the remote server to ~/.ssh/config